pypy/pypy/pypy/doc/windows.rst

 sys.maxint before they are converted to ``long``.
 The first decision that someone needs to make is if this incompatibility is reasonable.

+Assuming that it is, the first thing to do is probably to hack *CPython* until it fits this model: replace the field in PyIntObject with a ``long long`` field, and change the value of ``sys.maxint``.
+This might just work, even if half-brokenly: I'm sure you can crash it because of the precision loss that undoubtedly occurs everywhere, but try not to. :-)

+Such a hacked CPython is what you'll use in the next steps.
+We'll call it CPython64/64.

-Assuming that it is, the fixes are probably not too much work if the goal is only to get a translated PyPy executable and to run tests with it --- and not care about running all the tests of PyPy before translation.
-To do that, the only tests that you should run (and start with) are some tests in rpython/translator/c/test/, like ``test_standalone.py`` and ``test_newgc.py``.
-Keep in mind that this runs small translations, and some details may go wrong, running on top of CPython Win64; notably, constant integer values should be allowed up to ``2**63-1``, but any value larger than ``2**32-1`` will be considered out of bound.
-To fix this, you need to explicitly wrap such large integers e.g. in the class ``r_longlong`` of rpython.rlib.rarithmetic.
+It is probably not too much work if the goal is only to get a translated PyPy executable, and to run all tests before transaction.
+But you need to start somewhere, and you should start with some tests in rpython/translator/c/test/, like ``test_standalone.py`` and ``test_newgc.py``: try to have them pass on top of CPython64/64.

-This makes the translation toolchain handle them as longlong, which have the correct range, even though in the end it is the same type, i.e. a 64-bit integer.
+Keep in mind that this runs small translations, and some details may go wrong.
+The most obvious one is to check that it produces C files that use the integer type ``Signed`` --- but what is ``Signed`` defined to?
+It should be equal to ``long`` on every other platforms, but on Win64 it should be something like ``long long``.

-What is really needed is to review all the C files in rpython/translator/c/src for the word ``long``, because this means a 32-bit integer even on Win64.
-Replace it with ``Signed``, and check the definition of ``Signed``: it should be equal to ``long`` on every other platforms (so you can replace one with the other without breaking anything on other platforms), and on Win64 it should be something like ``long long``.
+What is more generally needed is to review all the C files in rpython/translator/c/src for the word ``long``, because this means a 32-bit integer even on Win64.
+Replace it with ``Signed`` most of the times.
+You can replace one with the other without breaking anything on any other platform, so feel free to.

-These two types have corresponding RPython types: ``rffi.LONG`` and ``lltype.Signed`` respectively.
+Then, these two C types have corresponding RPython types: ``rffi.LONG`` and ``lltype.Signed`` respectively.
+The first should really correspond to the C ``long``.
 Add tests that check that integers casted to one type or the other really have 32 and 64 bits respectively, on Win64.

 Once these basic tests work, you need to review ``rpython/rlib/`` for usages of ``rffi.LONG`` versus ``lltype.Signed``.
-Important: at this point the goal would not be to run the tests in these directories!
-Doing so would create more confusion to work around.
-Instead, the goal would be to fix some ``LONG-versus-Signed`` issues, and if necessary make sure that the tests still run fine e.g. on Win32.
-There was some early work done notably in ``rpython/rlib/rarithmetic`` with the goal of running all the tests on Win64, but I think by now that it's a bad idea: again, we should only make sure that the tests work on Win32, and that PyPy translates on Win64 and then run the (standard lib-python) tests.
+The goal would be to fix some more ``LONG-versus-Signed`` issues, by fixing the tests --- as always run on top of CPython64/64.
+Note that there was some early work done in ``rpython/rlib/rarithmetic`` with the goal of running all the tests on Win64 on the regular CPython, but I think by now that it's a bad idea.
+Look only at CPython64/64.

-The goal here is to get a translation of PyPy with ``-O2`` with a minimal set of modules, starting with ``--no-allworkingmodules``.
+The major intermediate goal is to get a translation of PyPy with ``-O2`` with a minimal set of modules, starting with ``--no-allworkingmodules``;
+you need to use CPython64/64 to run this translation too.
 Check carefully the warnings of the C compiler at the end.
 I think that MSVC is "nice" in the sense that by default a lot of mismatches of integer sizes are reported as warnings.

-Why first try to translate when the modules ``pypy/module/*/`` may need fixes too?
-The idea is that you really need to get a minimal translated PyPy, with the minimal amount of modules (this used to be with the ``--translationmodules`` option, if it still works).
-Then we have a Python interpreter, namely this minimal PyPy, which can run a full translation and which has the "correct" setting of ``sys.maxint`` and 64-bit integers.
-So once we get this minimal PyPy we can use it to translate a complete PyPy with less troubles.
-(We still need to review e.g. ``rffi.LONG`` / ``lltype.Signed`` issues, obviously.)

-Alternatively, you might try to hack CPython to have ints store a 64-bit number and ``sys.maxint`` be 2**63-1.
-This might be easier, and work as long as you don't try too hard to crash it because of the precision loss that undoubtedly occurs everywhere.
-Running the translation with such a hacked CPython would give the same effect as running it on top of the minimal PyPy described above.
-(Note that it's ok to do that: once we get a full PyPy, we can simply tell people that future translations must be run on top of that.
-We end up with a strange kind of dependency, but I believe it's ok here, as Windows executables are supposed to never be broken by newer versions of Windows.)
+Then you need to review ``pypy/module/*/`` for ``LONG-versus-Signed`` issues.
+At some time during this review, we get a working translated PyPy on Windows 64 that includes all ``--translationmodules``, i.e. everything needed to run translations.
+When we are there, the hacked CPython64/64 becomes much less important, because we can run future translations on top of this translated PyPy.
+As soon as we get there, please *distribute* the translated PyPy.
+It's an essential component for anyone else that wants to work on Win64!
+We end up with a strange kind of dependency --- we need a translated PyPy in order to translate a PyPy ---, but I believe it's ok here, as Windows executables are supposed to never be broken by newer versions of Windows.

 Happy hacking :-)